Editorial Standards A-Z

 Spell out numbers when they begin a sentence.
 Also spell out numbers one through nine; use numerals for 10 and above.
 Spell out first through ninth; use numerals for 10th and above.
 Percentages, decimals and technical measurements should be written in numerals.

-Office is used to refer to an administrative division within the University, such as the Office of Public Relations.
-(Academic divisions should be referred to as departments, such as the Department of Economics.)
+Office is used to refer to an administrative unit within the University, such as the Office of Public Relations.
+(Academic units should be referred to as departments, such as the Department of Economics.)
 Always use uppercase.
-Preferred style is Office of Public Relations, though Public Relations Office may be used on second reference.
-In most cases, the word “office” is not necessary after first reference.
-Some offices that have commonly used acronyms, such as Student Leadership Development (SLD), may use acronyms on second reference.

 Use “Office of” for all campus areas unless otherwise noted.